 Leading UK planing, fine milling and surface mining specialists Power Plane Limited have demonstrated their commitment to minimising their environmental impact by transitioning their entire fleet to a cleaner burning alternative to diesel, Shell GTL Fuel.

-Exclusively supplied in the UK by Certas Energy, the nation’s leading independent distributor of fuels and lubricants, the Gas-to-Liquid (GTL) fuel is a paraffinic fuel which can be used as a direct alternative to conventional diesel.
+Supplied by Certas Energy, the nation’s leading independent distributor of fuels and lubricants, the Gas-to-Liquid (GTL) fuel is a paraffinic fuel which can be used as a direct alternative to conventional diesel.
 Its improved combustion properties have been proven to reduce emission levels of harmful pollutants such as nitrogen oxide (NOx) and particulate matter (PM) to immediately improve local air quality.
-Trials have shown NOx emissions can be reduced by up to 37%, and PM by up to 50% with Shell GTL Fuel compared to conventional diesel.
+Trials have shown NOx emissions can be reduced by up to 37% and PM by up to 50% with Shell GTL Fuel compared to conventional diesel.

 Reducing harmful emissions